 The works consist mainly of improving the insulation of the buildings and windows as well as renovation of the heat generation and distribution system in the buildings, ventilation systems, and electric appliances which are part of the joint tenancy area (lights, pumps, etc.).
 The use of renewable energies (e.g. biomass or solar thermal collectors) may also be included in the works.
 Individual metering is foreseen in certain cases, for users to monitor their consumption.The works will lead to a decrease in energy consumption of the buildings.
 The performance level targeted is the "BBC Éffinergie Rénovation" label requirements which would correspond to a 50 - 70 % reduction of overall energy consumption of the buildings.

 Proposed EIB finance (Approximate amount)

 EUR 100 million

 Total cost (Approximate amount)

-The promoter is a public contracting authority subject to the provisions of the relevant Directives.
-The Bank will require the Promoter to ensure that contracts for the implementation of the project have been/will be tendered in accordance with the relevant applicable EU procurement legislation (Directives 2004/18/EC and/or 2004/17/EC as well as Directives 89/665/EEC and 92/13/EEC) as interpreted by the Court of Justice of the EU, with publication of tender notices in the EU Official Journal, as and where required.
+The Bank will require the Promoter to ensure that contracts for the implementation of the project have been/shall be tendered in accordance with the relevant applicable EU procurement legislation (Directives 2004/18/EC and/or 2004/17/EC as well as Directives 89/665/EEC and 92/13/EEC) as interpreted by the Court of Justice of the EU, with publication of tender notices in the EU Official Journal, as and where required.